rumca-js/Django-link-archive/README.md

 ## Votes ranking

 Database is managed by RSS link database, and user votes.
-Avarage of votes is calculated for each link.
+Average of votes is calculated for each link.

 # Automatic export

-## Accessible from views, pages
+ - Although it archives some data it is not [archive.org](https://archive.org) replacement.
+It does not automatically store entire pages.
+It stores meta data about web pages: title, description, thumbnail

-Most of views contain "Show JSON" button that provides the view data as JSON.
-This can be used by scripts, for import, export.
+ - Most of views contain "Show JSON" button that provides the view data as JSON.
+This can be used by scripts, for import, export

 ## Automatic git export